10 Strategies to Help You Decide if Mental Health Medication Is Right for You

 9. Hold yourself with compassion (easier said than done, I know).

-Purple teal watercolor heart Pittsburgh postpartum support
+Purple teal watercolor heart Pittsburgh gentle sleep trainer

 When things feel this hard and you catch your thoughts beating down on yourself, take a few deep breaths.
 Remember that your thoughts in this moment are not absolute truths - they are simply thoughts.
 Thoughts can shift and change, just like clouds in the sky.
 If you have a mind full of dark thunderclouds right now, remind yourself that the storm will pass sooner or later.